Power BI + Google Analytics = Power Analytics

 - Power BI Desktop shows that you’re signed into Google Analytics.
 Click Connect to load your Google Analytics data.

-- Once you connect, you’ll see a list of the accounts you have accessed to.
-Drill through the account, properties, and views to see a selection of values, categorized in display folders.
+- Once you connect, you’ll see a list of the accounts you have access to.
+Scroll through the account, properties, and views to see a selection of values, categorized in display folders.
 Select the property and view inside the navigator that you want to connect to and click Load.

 - Power BI Desktop loads Google Analytics data.
 Now you can start creating your astounding dynamic reports.